-GASB notes that pension obligations, whether funded or unfunded, are part of the "employment exchange" that is, the employee is trading his or her labor in exchange for wages, benefits, and the promise of a future pension.
-GASB noted that the unfunded portion of this pension promise is a present obligation of the government as a liability since they received the benefit of the exchange.
-However, the Board is not the responsible for certain key factors affecting the balance of this liability.
+GASB notes that pension and OPEB obligations, whether funded or unfunded, are part of the "employment exchange" - that is, the employee is trading his or her labor in exchange for wages, benefits, and the promise of a future pension and other postemployment benefits.
+GASB noted that the unfunded portion of this promise is a present obligation of the government, part of a bargained-for benefit to the employee, and should accordingly be reported by the government as a liability since they received the benefit of the exchange.
+However, the Board is not responsible for certain key factors affecting the balance of these liabilities.
 In Ohio, the employee shares the obligation of funding pension benefits with the employer.
 Both employer and employee contribution rates are capped by State statute.
 A change in these caps requires action of both Houses of the General Assembly and approval of the Governor.
 Benefit provisions are also determined by State statute.
+The Ohio Revised Code permits, but does not require the retirement systems to provide healthcare to eligible benefit recipients.
+The retirement systems may allocate a portion of the employer contributions to provide for these OPEB benefits.

 The employee enters the employment exchange with the knowledge that the employer's promise is limited not by contract but by law.
-The employer enters the exchange knowing that there is a specific, legal limit to its contribution to the pension system.
-In Ohio, there is no legal means to enforce the unfunded liability of the pension system as against the public employer.
-State law operates to mitigate/lessen the moral obligation of the public employer to the employee, because all parties enter the employment exchange with notice as to law.
-The pension system is responsible for the administration of the plan.
+The employer enters the exchange also knowing that there is a specific, legal limit to its contribution to the retirement system.
+In Ohio, there is no legal means to enforce the unfunded liability of the pension/OPEB plan as against the public employer.
+State law operates to mitigate/lessen the moral obligation of the public employer to the employee, because all parties enter the employment exchange with notice as to the law.
+The retirement system is responsible for the administration of the pension and OPEB plans.